jakelashbrook/cocktails-ms3/README.md

 ### Images
 Due to users being able to use images URL's when creating their own recipes, Images will come from a variety of sources in the end.
 However, I will use the recipe images from [bbcgoodfood.com](https://www.bbcgoodfood.com/) for this project as the majority of cocktail recipes have been sourced from there.
 Any additional credits will be listed in the credits section.
-It also worth noting that the backgrounds for Light/Dark mode will be image based as mentioned above.
+It's also worth noting that the backgrounds for Light/Dark mode will be image based as mentioned above.

 ## Wireframes